How to Write an Email in Spanish Like a Professional (from Start to Finish)

 (I would like to know the timetable and cost of_____.)

-How to send or accept Spanish invitations.
-Want to invite someone to a formal event?
-Or to accept their invitation?
+Want to invite someone to a formal event or accept their invitation?
 Try these:

 Queremos invitarle formalmente a formar parte de nuestro evento_____que se llevará a cabo el día_____a las_____.

 (We would like to formally invite you to take part in our event_____, which will take place on_____at_____.)